After years of stalemate, Sweden seeks London date with Assange

 London's police chief said last month the cost of keeping watch on Assange was a drain on police resources and the operation was under review.

-(This version of the story was corrected to clarify in paragraph 8 that Sweden has not charged Assange)
+(This version of the story corrects paragraph 8 to show Sweden has not charged Assange)

 (Additional reporting by Michael Holden and Guy Faulconbridge in London; Editing by Niklas Pollard and Tom Heneghan)